 \section{Preliminary 1: Characterization of blow-up solutions}

-In this section we briefly review a characterization of blow-up solutions for autonomous, finite dimensional ODEs from the viewpoint of dynamical systems.
-Details of the present methodology are already provided in \cite{Mat2018, MT2020_2}.
-At the end of this section, we mention our central interests in this paper.
+In this section, we briefly review a characterization of blow-up solutions for autonomous, finite dimensional \KMa{systems of} ODEs from the viewpoint of dynamical systems. \KMa{In particular, we pay attention to several concrete cases which are applied in examples later, while details of the present methodology are already provided in \cite{Mat2018, MT2020_2}. }

 Consider the initial value problem of an autonomous system of ODEs

 where $t\in[0,T)$ with $0<T\le\infty$, $f:\mathbb{R}^n\to\mathbb{R}^n$ is a $C^1$ function and $y_0\in\mathbb{R}^n$.